Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5

 How much does this tour cost?

-Free tours do not have a set price, instead, each person gives the guru at the end of the tour the amount that he or she considers appropriate (these usually range from €10 to $50 depending on satisfaction with the tour).
+Free tours do not have a set price, instead, each person gives the guru at the end the amount they consider appropriate (amounts usually range from €15 to $50 depending on satisfaction with the tour).

-What should you know?
+What should I know?

 Free cancellation

-If you will not be able to attend the tour, please cancel your booking, otherwise the guide will be waiting for you.
+If you cannot attend the tour, please cancel the reservation, otherwise the guide will be waiting for you.